ryet9/ryet9/README.md

 - 👀 I’m interested in ...
 BBW
 - 🌱 I’m currently learning ... mortality
 - 💞️ I’m looking to collaborate on ...
 DAP
-- 📫 How to reach me ...
+- 📫 How to reach me ... from behind if we're good friends